A Riemannian ADMM: A Riemannian ADMM

 \subsection{Our Riemannian ADMM}

 Now we are ready to introduce our RADMM algorithm.
 Our RADMM for solving \eqref{problem_nonsmooth_splitting} is based on the Moreau envelope smoothing technique.
-In particular, we consider to smooth the function $g$ in \eqref{problem_nonsmooth_splitting} by adding a quadratic proximal term, which leads to:
+In particular, we consider smoothing the function $g$ in \eqref{problem_nonsmooth_splitting} by adding a quadratic proximal term, which leads to:

 where $\gamma>0$ is a parameter.
 Equivalently, \eqref{Moreau_envelope-3block} can also be rewritten as